-This includes campaigning for change, collaborating with charities, private sector and government entities, to build capacity in healthcare and education, grant giving to non-profit organizations and commitment of in-kind resources which allows us to leverage on the competencies developed through our main managed care business, and bring healthcare to the doorstep of the underprivileged.
-Specifically for our mobile health clinics, through early detection and good management of chronic diseases, complications can be avoided or delayed for many years, leading to better health outcomes.
+Through campaigning for change and collaborating with charities, the private sector, and government entities, we aspire to build capacity in healthcare and education in Asia.
+Supported by grant giving to non-profit organizations and committing in-kind resources, we are able to leverage the competencies developed through Fullerton Health's network management services business and bring healthcare to the doorstep of the underprivileged.

-We started Project Big Heart in Jan 2015.
-In its first run, our staff, doctors, nurses and senior management, in partnership with Jurong Central GRC and Loving Heart Multi-Service Centre, provided free consultation and medication to over 200 elderly and underprivileged Singaporeans.
-The health checks are targeted at chronic disease identification and treatment, such as hypertension, diabetes and high cholesterol.
+We started Project Big Heart in Jan 2015 to provide free consultations and medication to over 200 elderly and underprivileged Singaporeans.
+The health checks were originally targeted at chronic disease identification and treatment, such as hypertension, diabetes and high cholesterol.

-Over the past seven runs, we have expanded our services to include cataract screenings, flu vaccinations, house calls, ECG examinations, cardiologist consultations and blood glucose tests.
-A "pop up" dispensary is set up at each Project Big Heart, to dispense medicine to the poor immediately after their diagnosis.
-This saves them considerable time and effort, as they do not need to make a separate trip to the pharmacy or clinic.
+Since then, we have expanded the program to include cataract screenings, flu vaccinations, house calls, ECG examinations, cardiologist consultations and blood glucose tests.
+A "pop up" dispensary is set up at each Project Big Heart, to dispense medicine immediately following diagnosis.
+This saves separate trips to the pharmacy or clinic.
 In addition, low income residents who have chronic diseases are given a Gold Card, which entitles them to a lifetime of free GP consultations and medication.
-To date, we have screened more than 1,500 residents, and dispensed more than $250,000 worth of medication.
+To date, we have screened more than 1,500 residents, and dispensed more than $250,000 worth of medication